habibtahir/conky-blur-background/README.md

 The script is currently limited to the following desktop environments.

-* Cinnamon & MATE

-* Developed and tested on Cinnamon 5.2.7 - Linux Mint 20.3 with conky version 1.10.8
+* Cinnamon (developed and tested on Cinnamon 5.2.7 - Linux Mint 20.3)
-* Further development and testing  with Cinnamon 5.2.7 on Manjaro with conky version 1.12.2
-* Tested on MATE 1.26 - Linux Mint 20.3
+* MATE (partially tested on MATE 1.26 - Linux Mint 20.3)

 It is intended to add support for additional Desktop Environments in future.